 Use Power Automate to Assign Records Based on Territory Manager

-If you’ve ever assigned a new manager to Sales Territories in Dynamics 365, you know there’s no easy way to reassign all the associated records with that territory.
+If you’ve ever assigned a new manager to Sales Territories in Dynamics 365, you know there’s no easy way to reassign all the associated records to that territory.
 That was the case before, but not anymore!
-Now with Power Automate, we can trigger a flow on the update of the Territory Manager field and reassign all the leads, accounts, and other records associated with territory easily.
+With Power Automate, we can easily trigger a flow on the update of the Territory Manager field and use Power Automate to assign records such as all the leads, accounts, and other records associated with the territory.
+The same would apply to contacts, opportunities, and other activities associated with the account.
+The assigned operation will cascade down to those records since the account entity has a parental relationship with contacts and opportunities.

 Walkthrough: Use Power Automate to assign records